MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 ms.custom: devx-track-java, devx-track-javaee, devx-track-javaee-wls
 ---

-# Configure passwordless datasource connection using marketplace offers
+# Configure passwordless database connection using Azure Oracle WebLogic marketplace offers

 [!INCLUDE [applies-to-weblogic-offers.md](includes/applies-to-weblogic-offers.md)]

+This article shows you how to configure passwordless database connection in Azure Oracle WebLogic offers using the Azure portal.

+There are passwordless connections support for the following database:

+- MySQL

+In this guide, you will:

+- Provision database resources using Azure CLI.
+- Enable Azure AD administrator in database.
+- Provision a user assigned managed identity and create a database user for it.
+- Configure passwordless database connection in Oracle WebLogic offers using the Azure portal.
+- Validate the database connection.

 ## Prerequisites

 - [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
-- Use [Azure Cloud Shell](/azure/cloud-shell/quickstart) using the Bash environment; make sure the Azure CLI version is 2.37.0 or above.
+- Use [Azure Cloud Shell](/azure/cloud-shell/quickstart) using the Bash environment; make sure the Azure CLI version is 2.37.0, or above.

    [![Launch Cloud Shell in a new window](../../includes/media/hdi-launch-cloud-shell.png)](https://shell.azure.com)